 While it will take some getting used to you will soon barely notice yourself moving and will be able to get on with your work as normal while burning calories and promoting good health.

-Here is an pro level treadmill desk, I’d love to have one of these myself for those hours of writing!
+Here is a best-selling (not to mention great value) under-desk treadmill, I’d love to have one of these myself for those hours of writing!

 Another cool and innovative idea.
 The desk cycle is a very small take on an exercise bike that just sits under your desk.
 You simply strap your feet into the pedals and away you go.
 They’re small, quiet and effective.